FlyingPenguins/cmm_compiler/README.md

 ============

 Term project for compiler theory class using flex and bison to create a compiler for a subset of C++ A.K.A.
 C--

+Make targets:

+all: compiles bison, lex and any additional utility files (not yet implemented)
+bison: compiles bison (.y) files only
+flex: compiles flex (.l) files only
+clean: removes all compiled/executable files